bparanj/crystal/programming/go/setup.md

 echo $GOPATH
 ```

-This should output the directory you set, typically `$HOME/go`.
+This should output the directory you set,  `$HOME/go`.
 The `GOPATH` is now defined, and Go will look for projects and packages in that directory.

 Since you're using the `.bashrc` file and encountering the "command not found" error for `go`, it suggests that Go is either not installed correctly or its installation path is not included in your `PATH`.
 Here's how to resolve this: